RRK1004/Mqtt_FileMonitor/README.md

          'rm <filename>'

     Output :
-        'File /root/FileMonitor/text.txt has been deleted.
+        'File /root/FileMonitor/text.txt has been deleted.'

-         Folder /root/FileMonitor/text.txt has been modified 20.11 KB.'
+         'Folder /root/FileMonitor/text.txt has been modified 20.11 KB.'

     Additionally, We have included the validations for below use cases,